preservim/vim-pencil/README.markdown

 * When using hard line breaks, enables autoformat while inserting text
 * Configuration is buffer scoped and leaves your global settings alone

-So why such a minimalistic approach given competing plugins that not only change the functional behavior of the editor, but also control visual aspects such as colorscheme and font?
-It’s because Vim is about choice, where you compose the editing environment that suits you best, extending Vim in the ways that meet your specific needs.
+So why such a bare-bones approach given competing plugins that not only change the functional behavior of the editor, but also control visual aspects such as colorscheme and font?
+It’s because Vim is about choice and customization, where you compose the editing environment that suits you best, extending Vim in the ways that meet your specific needs.
 To that end, _pencil_ focuses narrowly on the few tweaks needed to smooth the path to writing prose in Vim.

 ## Why use Vim for writing?